joeygibson/toolbox/README.md

 ## Setup In cloud-config

-If you are using an OS that supports cloud-config, you can add this, and not worry about manually editing your `~/.toolboxrc`.
+If you are setting up your CoreOS machine through cloud-config, you can add this, and not worry about manually editing your `~/.toolboxrc`.

     #cloud-config